 The 1748 Haussmann Portrait

-Contrary to the 1746 Haussmann, there is nary a problem with the condition of the painted surface of the 1748 version.
-(A detail mr. Towe does not discuss: the music sheet of the canon has been 'retouched' to add the necessary details (symbols) for performing this triplex canon à 6, mentioned in Gardiner 2013.
-Here the 1746 Haussmann is superior to the 1748, dw).
+Contrary to the 1746 Haussmann, there is nary a problem with the condition of the painted surface of the 1748 version [mr. Towe wrote in 2001 - A detail he doesn't discuss: The music sheet of the canon has been 'retouched' to add the necessary details (symbols) for performing this triplex canon à 6, mentioned in Gardiner 2013.
+Here the 1746 Haussmann is superior to the 1748, DW].
 This portrait is now in the collection of William H. Scheide, Princeton, New Jersey, The painting is in a superb state of preservation, and it provides a wealth of detail that has, in effect, been cleaned off of the 1746 canvas or been obscured by repainting.

 I can speak only of my own reactions.
 The 1748 Haussmann portrait is a powerful painting, one with a freshness, a vibrancy, and an immediacy that I do not feel while looking at the 1746 Haussmann portrait.